cassidyjames/terminal.js/README.md

 Then just `runTerminal()` on a jQuery object to kick it off, i.e. `runTerminal($('#terminal'))`.

-See [terminal.mustache](https://github.com/cassidyjames/terminal.js/blob/master/terminal.mustache) for example HTML.
+See [terminal.mustache](https://github.com/cassidyjames/terminal.js/blob/master/terminal.mustache) for example HTML, or a [demo implementation here](http://cassidyjames.github.io/terminal.js/).

 ## Data Attributes